OD728/minimalFF/README.md

 - **Best Results**: Combine with MicaForEveryone (Windows), Firefox Color, and Catppuccin for the ultimate minimal experience
 - **Extension Access**: The extension button is now more accessible with improved visibility and hover effects

-## 🤝 Contributing

-Feel free to fork this theme and customize it to your needs.
-Pull requests for improvements and bug fixes are welcome.

-### **Community Feedback**
-Have suggestions or issues?
-We'd love to hear from you:
-- **Performance**: Report any slowdowns or rendering issues
-- **Accessibility**: Share feedback on usability improvements
-- **Customization**: Request new customization options
-- **Compatibility**: Report issues with specific Firefox versions or add-ons

 ## 📝 License